IlijaMihajlovic/Camera-App-With-UIImagePickerController-And-AVFoundation-Completely-Programmatically/README.md

 ![alt text](https://github.com/IlijaMihajlovic/UIImagePickerController-Completely-Programmatically/blob/master/UIImagePickerControllerProject%20/Images/Iphone2.png)
 ___

+## One Last Note
-* One last note.
-Currently, I do not have an iPhone, so I'm unable to test the app on a real device.
+* Currently, I do not have an iPhone, so I'm unable to test the app on a real device.
 I apologize in advance for possible bugs.

+   Kind regards,

+   Ilija 🖖 😄
 ___

 ## License